andrew-juang/andrew-juang.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hello!
-My name is Andrew and I am pursuing a BA in Computer Science at Boston University.
-I am currently interested in software engineering, data science, trading, and entrepreneurship.
-I love helping others and am driven to create social impact with Computer Science.
-Feel free to reach out to me about anything!
+My name is Andrew and I am currently pursuing a BA in Computer Science at Boston University.
+This is my personal website which I created to share my journey, passions, and insights into who I am.
+It is my hope that as you navigate through these pages, you will gain a deeper understanding of who I am as a person—perhaps even find some sort of connection to me.
+I am always eager to talk to like-minded individuals, so feel free to reach out to me about anything!